← (it / fr) →

 Teachings: Sculpture (course of 1° – 2° level), Methodologies and Techniques of the Contemporary (2° level)

-The Sculpture course aims to train figures capable of developing an expressive technical awareness in the context of contemporary sculpture, in relation to the pluralism of languages and techniques pertaining to the world of contemporary art.
-In the specifics of sculpture, practical experience is considered essential for the knowledge of a research methodology.
-The educational path is extended by a considerable number of workshops, external laboratory activities, exhibitions, seminar meetings, educational trips, participation in national and international competitions and artistic residencies.
 The international environment of the academy of fine arts, enhanced by recent participation in European international projects, allows us to offer ever greater exchange and openness to students attending the sculpture course.
 To access the course, a high school diploma or other qualification obtained abroad and recognized as suitable by the Academy of Fine Arts in compliance with international agreements is required.
 There is also an admission test for those who do not come from secondary schools of artistic training.